 - U.S. Rubber Company

 At the time, these were large, profitable, and highly valued firms.
 Most were replaced in the DJIA as their stock prices fell or they went out of business.

 Changes Over Time

-There are no rules for inclusion, just a set of broad guidelines that require large, respected, substantial enterprises that represent a significant portion of the economic activity in the United States.
+There are no rules for Dow inclusion.
+There is only a broad guide that requires large, respected, and substantial firms with high stock prices.
+In general, these firms represent a large portion of the economic activity in the United States.

 - Johnson & Johnson

 - Walmart Inc.